Remy8903/Last-Night-In-CS/README.md

 ## Linked List
 * In this program there is Two linked that has been implement ,
-* LinkedList for Inventory and ,
+* LinkedList for Inventory  to insert item such as metal and stationary and ,
-* Linked List for Clue.
+* Linked List for Clue for put the clue inside and use it to answer final ridle.

 ## Cheat Answer For Testing

 Riddle No.1 = "ECHO"
 Riddle NO.2 = "KEYBOARD"
 Riddle No.3 = "PENCIL"

+Final Riddle based on Clue ="the past stay"
 ## Link for Gameplay
 https://youtu.be/I65KqA4_gW4